 - A Student with a disability (Must have documentation to prove your disability impedes your academic success).

 How to Apply

 If you meet the above-mentioned criteria, you may be eligible for participation in the Student Support Services program.
-Please pick up an application from the SSS office in room 128 in the Wiley College Pemberton Complex or download, complete, and return an application by clicking the following link SSS Application.
+Please pick up an application from the SSS office in room 128 in the Wiley College Pemberton Complex or download, complete, and return an application.
 This information will assist us in determining your eligibility and how we may serve you best.
 All documents are confidential and will be protected as such.
 If you have questions, call us at (903) 927-3230.

 Bring the following documents for proof of eligibility:

 After the above items have been completed and submitted to our TRIO office, we will then schedule your first appointment.
 Remember, the beginning to applying for any financial assistance is to complete the Free Application for Federal Student Aid (FAFSA)